 So, what are the signs that someone has this condition?
-The Mayo Clinic’s Online publication made a list of possible symptoms, or signs, of NPD.
-According to this list a person with this condition will have the following:
+The made a list of possible symptoms, or signs, of NPD.
+According to this list from the Mayo Clinic, a person with this condition will have the following:

 Other factors that may be a sign of NPD are the way a person handles the angry reactions that come from somebody a person with NPD may have intentionally – or unintentionally – insulted.
 In many cases, that person will not be aware of the words or actions he or she had directed toward the one that was tormented.
 Instead, a person with NPD may react to the backlash as if being personally attacked and victimized without taking any faults.
 He or she may even think that that person reacting to his/her action was the aggressor.

 Whatever the case may be, signs of NPD may shed light onto why a certain person acts in a particular way.
 A person with NPD may not be the most pleasant person to be associated with; however, knowing its signs can help other people understand how to - and possibly learn to - deal with someone with NPD.